 When a student is absent from school, he/she must bring a written excuse from his/her parent(s) or guardian(s) upon his/her return to school.
+Excuses mav also be sent to attendance@reynoldssd.org.
 If no excuse is brought within three (3) school days, it shall be considered an illegal or unexcused absence.
 Anyone receiving an unexcused or illegal absence will be disciplined accordingly.